vitirover/academic_robot/README.md

 # How to use the Jetson nano remotely
 ## On Linux

 In your package you can find a fake HDMI.
-This dongle allows you to command your Jetson Nano from your PC through the wifi.
+This dongle allows you to command your Jetson Nano from your PC through the wifi card (that we added to the standard Jetson Nano).

 First, install tightvnc on your PC (do it once only):
 ```